auperatech/VMSS2.0/docs/protos/README.md

 ### GraphConfig.Node.OutputStreamAttributes.OnFullAct
-This determines the behavior of aup::avaf::Node::enqueue member function in the case that stream&#39;s full capacity is reached
+This determines the behavior of aup::avaf::Node::enqueue member function in the case that stream's full capacity is reached

 | Name | Number | Description |
 | ---- | ------ | ----------- |